alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

 predicted final margin based on the original linear regression model.
-Interestingly, when we fit Georgia in this way, it looks much more likely that Trump would win through this point than the linear regression model would suggest, though the final margin is well within the error bounds suggested from the predictions.
-Arizona looks likely to fall to Trump, but Pennsylvania is much more firmly leaning towards Biden.
+Interestingly, when we fit Georgia in this way, it looks much more likely that Trump would win through this point than the linear regression model would suggest, though the final margin found by the regression analysis is well within the error bounds suggested from the predictions.
+Arizona looks up for grabs, indicating that the outlier points were definitely biasing the regression analysis.
+Pennsylvania is much more firmly leaning towards Biden.
 We can look at the results again a day later to see how the race evolved:

 ```
-for (state, tstamp) in zip(state_list, ["2020-11-06"]*3):
+for (state, tstamp) in zip(state_list, ["2020-11-06T00:00:00"]*3):
     plot_predictions(state, tstamp)
 ```

 Clearly, Georgia has swung in Biden's favor over the course of the day.
 The mean final margin in Pennsylvania has not moved much, though the uncertainty has tightened up and made the result more likely for Biden.
-Arizona has moved slightly towards Biden, but is still more likely to go for Trump.
+Arizona could still go either way.

 ## Animating the Updates

 Now that we have built a model, we can build an animation that shows the evolution of the predicted results as a function of time.
 This will show how the uncertainty shrinks over time as fewer votes remain.
+I check for results every 15 minutes for the 12 days from 4 November onward, and update the model when new ballots are found.
+I also compute a Biden win probability and show the mean margin $\pm$ 2 standard deviations to give an idea of the equivalent regression result and its uncertainty.

 **Note:** Because new MCMC samples need to be drawn for each new update, creating this animation ends up being fairly expensive to run (this took